These are the people who keep Ya’ Thi Néné running.

 Reserve Land Coordinator

-Jean Tsannie is our Reserve Land Coordinator to advance the Reserve Land Environmental Management Program (RLEMP).
-She has extensive experience as a Community Land Technician and Ranger training.
+Jean is a member of the Hatchet Lake Denesųłiné First Nation and is the Reserve Land Coordinator with Ya’thi Néné Lands and Resources, to advance the Reserve Land Environmental Management Program (RLEMP).
+Jean has extensive experience as a Community Land Technician as well as Ranger training.
 Jean grew up hunting, trapping, and fishing with her parents in Wollaston.
 Now, she has three kids and four grandkids, and works hard to pass these traditional values on to her own family.

 Ashley Robillard